fortio/fortio/README.md

 ## Command line arguments

-Fortio can be an http or grpc load generator, gathering statistics using the `load` command, or start simple http and grpc ping servers, as well as a basic web UI, with the `server` command or issue grpc ping messages using the `grpcping` command.
+Fortio can be an http or grpc load generator, gathering statistics using the `load` subcommand, or start simple http and grpc ping servers, as well as a basic web UI and result graphing, with the `server` command or issue grpc ping messages using the `grpcping` command.
 It can also fetch a single URL's content using the `-curl` flag to the load command.
+Lastly if you saved JSON results (using the web UI or directly from the command line), you can browse and graph those results using the `report` command.

 ```
 $ fortio
-Φορτίο 0.3.6 usage:
+Φορτίο 0.5.1 usage:
 	fortio command [flags] target
 where command is one of: load (load testing), server (starts grpc ping and http echo/ui servers), grpcping (grpc client)
-where target is a url (http load tests) or host:port (grpc health test)
+or report (report only UI server), where target is a url (http load tests) or host:port (grpc health test)
 and flags are:
   -H value
     	Additional Header(s)
+  -a	Automatically save JSON result with filename based on labels and timestamp
+  -allow-initial-errors
+    	Allow and don't abort on initial warmup errors
   -c int
     	Number of connections/goroutine/threads (default 4)
   -compression
     	Enable http compression
   -curl
     	Just fetch the content once
+  -data-dir string
+    	Directory where JSON results are stored/read (default ".")
   -echo-debug-path string
     	http echo server URI for debug, empty turns off that part (more secure) (default "/debug")
   -gomaxprocs int